amalagaura/camunda-workflow/README.md

 It is because ActionMailer preview causes test/mailers/previews to get added to the Rails EventedFileChecker by default.
-RSpec is supposed to override it, but it is not overridden properly for EventedFileChecker and/or you don't have spec/mailers/preview existing.
-If that directory does not exist it goes to the first common directory that exists which is your Rails root folder.
+RSpec is supposed to override it, but it is not appropriately overridden for EventedFileChecker and/or you don't have spec/mailers/preview existing.
+If that directory does not exist, it goes to the first common directory that exists, which is your Rails root folder.
 So EventedFileChecker is listening to your entire Rails folder.
 Not a big problem, but it causes a problem for our created symlink.